wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 Gábor Lencse, Terry Sweetser, Ole Trøan, and Maciej Żenczykowski for their comments, discussions, and suggestions on this topic.

+Additional thanks to John Heasley for submitting Pull Requests.

-We would also like to thank Mark Smith for an earlier (2013) effort: draft-smith-v6ops-larger-ipv6-loopback-prefix-04, which proposed a /32 designation.
+We would also like to speciofically thank Mark Smith for an earlier (2013)
+effort: draft-smith-v6ops-larger-ipv6-loopback-prefix-04, which proposed a /32
+designation.

 The need for a loopback address prefix has long been a topic of discussion in